 PlanH Healthy Communities Grant Program FAQs

-Yes, in this time of crisis, the maintenance of essential services is vital to the health and well-being of community members.
+A. Yes.
+In this time of crisis, the maintenance of essential services is vital to the health and well-being of community members.
 However, isolations and quarantines have been found to have serious impacts to the resiliency of communities, with symptoms including depression, poor concentration and indecisiveness, deteriorating work performance and reluctance to work, and post-traumatic stress disorder (PTSD).
 Concerningly, many studies report these symptoms to be long-term, especially if the period of isolation is long.
 If unchecked, this may result in considerable social and economic impacts for communities.
 Further, long-term isolation and loneliness can have a devastating impact on individual and community health, with health impacts on par with well-established mortality risk factors such as physical inactivity, obesity, and lack of access to health care.

 It’s important for community members to have hope and joy in a time of crisis.
 We’re encouraging communities to be proactive in responding to these impacts by developing community connectedness strategies and/or projects to support resiliency and connection during the peak of this pandemic, as well as afterwards as community members seek to return to their normal daily routines.

-Q. Our community is interested in applying for the Community Connectedness stream, but we are struggling to come up with ideas of how to facilitate connection in a time of social distancing.
+Q. Our community is interested in applying for the Community Connectedness stream, but we are struggling to come up with ideas of how to facilitate connection in a time of physical distancing.
 Do you have any ideas or resources?

 A. We do!
 Communities could use these funds for activities such as: